 Highlighting and strobing is nothing new, of course, but this year emphasis on gloss rather than glitter is a relatively fresh take.
-It’s all about about creating a translucent high-shine glow, and the key lies in capturing that super-healthy “just had my weekly facial” effect.
-Naturally there’s prep work to be done, but it’s far easier than you might think.
+It’s all about creating a translucent high-shine glow, and the key lies in capturing that super-healthy “just had my weekly facial” effect.
+Naturally, there’s prep work to be done, but it’s far easier than you might think.

 Keep scrolling for our step-by-step guide to nailing glossy skin.

 Good makeup always starts with clean, hydrated skin, and that’s especially true when it comes to getting your glow on.
 “When skin is dehydrated, it lacks elasticity; fine lines and under-eye circles often appear more pronounced, and skin tends to look flat,” explains The Harley Medical Group’s Justine Hextall, MD.
 “Hydrated skin just glows; it looks plumper and reflects light better, hence the term ‘glowing skin.’”

 To get things started, give your skin a thorough cleanse; then follow with a balancing toner like Pixi Glow Tonic ($15), which does wonders for boosting your natural glow.
 If you’re feeling really fancy, here’s where you’d slip in a hydrating essence like the new Exuviance Probiotic Lysate Anti-Pollution Essence ($49).
 It’ll help seal in moisture and prep the skin for the next step.

 Step 2: Mask it Up